maksimgm/engineering_blog/testing_with_jasmine.md

 ##Learning the syntax

-Jasmine tests are primarilly made up of two parts; `describe` blocks and `it` blocks.
+Jasmine tests are primarily made up of two parts: `describe` blocks and `it` blocks.
 Let's take a look at how they work.

 	describe("fahrenheit_to_celsius_test",function(){
 	  it("converts 100 fahrenheit to